Financial Aid Overview

 We know that applying for financial aid can be overwhelming, and confusing for some students and families.
 We are here to assist you with each step of the process.

-In order to be eligible for, and receive, a financial aid award that includes Federal grants, student loans, or work-study assistance, you must complete the Free Application for Federal Student Aid (FAFSA).
+In order to be eligible and receive a financial aid award that includes Federal grants, student loans, or work-study assistance, you must complete the Free Application for Federal Student Aid (FAFSA).
 For more information on applying for Federal student aid, go to fafsa.ed.gov.